Medical Policy: 02.04.75

 Noninvasive laboratory testing using gene expression profiling (GEP) (nCounter Human Organ Transplant Panel) to aid in the diagnosis of liver transplant rejection have been developed and studied, however, further evidence will be needed to determine the utility of this molecular diagnostic assay as a replacement for routine liver biopsies and other aspects of long-term management of liver transplant recipients.
 The evidence is insufficient to determine the effects of the technology on net health outcomes

 In 2010, the International Society of Heart and Lung Transplantation (ISHLT) issued guidelines for the care of heart transplant recipients which included the following:

-AlloMap® molecular expression testing may be considered medically necessary as a non-invasive method of determining the risk of rejection in heart transplant recipients at least 15 years of age, between 6 months and 5 years post-transplant.
+AlloMap gene expression profiling (GEP) may be considered medically necessary as a non-invasive method of determining the risk of rejection in heart transplant recipients ≥15 years of age, who are between 6 months and 5 years post-heart transplant.

 To report provider services, use appropriate CPT codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.

 Wellmark medical policies address the complex issue of technology assessment of new and emerging treatments, devices, drugs, etc. They are developed to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 Wellmark medical policies contain only a partial, general description of plan or program benefits and do not constitute a contract.
 Wellmark does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Wellmark or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 Our medical policies may be updated and therefore are subject to change without notice.

 *CPT® is a registered trademark of the American Medical Association.